tcdt-lab/bcdns/README.md

 4. **Asset Removal on Root Network**:
    If the root network detects a revoked domain, it initiates the removal of all associated asset references linked to the domain.
 This is done through an asset removal transaction to maintain data consistency across the architecture.

+## Licensing

+This project is licensed under the Apache License 2.0.